pedrolcl/dmidiplayer/docs/en/index.md

 * Mute button.
 With this option the current channel may be muted.
 * Solo button.
 Raises the volume of the current channel, while lowering the other channels.
 * Level.
-Indicator of the activity on the current channel.
+Indicator of the activity on the current channel, and also a slider to adjust the volume level of the channel.
 * Lock.
 This button fixes the Patch on the current channel, preventing changes stored on the file.
 * Patch.
 Corresponds to the MIDI Program Change events according to the General